Episode 58

 Speaker:

-today's discussion about obesity, ultra processed food
+today's discussion about obesity, ultra processed food and

 Speaker:

-and medications, hopefully it's given you something
+GLP1 medications, hopefully it's given you something to

 Speaker:

-to chew on.
+chew on.
 Please be sure and share and

 Speaker: